seven1m/mpov.timmorgan.org/source/_posts/2019-03-26-i-built-a-lisp-compiler.markdown

 ### First, an Interpreter

-In 2011, I started work on simple interpreter for a made-up language called "Airball."
+In 2011, I started work on a simple interpreter for a made-up language called "Airball."
 You can tell from the name how much confidence I had in myself to make it work.
 It was a fairly simple program written in Ruby that parsed the code and walked the [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST).
 Once I realized it did kind of work, I renamed it [Lydia](https://github.com/seven1m/lydia) and rewrote it in C